gokulkrishh/expense.fyi/README.md

 ## Contribution

-We love our contributors!
 Here's how you can contribute:

 - [Open an issue](https://github.com/gokulkrishh/expense.fyi/issues) if you believe you've encountered a bug.
 - Make a [pull request](https://github.com/gokulkrishh/expense.fyi/pull) to add new features/make quality-of-life improvements/fix bugs.